Zoomtopia is here. Unlock the transformative power of generative AI, helping you connect, collaborate, and Work Happy with AI Companion.

 The first issue is what I call “audio control.”
 You need speakers (the electronic kind, not the human kind) in the room so that in-person people can hear remote people, and you need microphones in the room so that remote people can hear in-person people.
 The trick is carefully controlling which mics are “hot” (unmuted).
 The TD has to make sure that the in-person mic is never hot when someone remote is talking.
 That is the source of your awful feedback squawking – having remote attendees talking when the on-person mics can pick them up through the speakers.
 Getting control of this one thing alone will at least remove the one frequent barrier to a good hybrid meeting.

 The Moderator should likely have the microphone in the room.
 You need to be sure that the speakers and mic are positioned so that there’s no feedback from the in-room mic.
 That’s just basic audio-visual setup procedure.
-If your room is desk enough so that everyone in the room can hear and be heard among themselves without the speakers, great.
+If your room is small enough so that everyone in the room can hear and be heard among themselves without the speakers, great.
 If you need amplification in the room, you might need an A/V tech to help you out a bit.

 Then the TD, sitting at the computer where Zoom is running, checks to make sure all remote attendees are muted, and then unmutes the in-person mic so remote attendees can hear.
 This is where it gets tricky – not technically tricky, but a real coordination between the TD and Moderator.
 Normally I like to explain to the remote folks to Raise Hand (the “Zoom hand”, preferably), and the TD need some way to alert the Moderator that someone remote wants to speak.
 On cue from the Moderator, the TD mutes the in-person mic, and indicates to the Raised Hand person that they can unmute and speak.
 The TD need to take cues from the Moderator as to when to mute the remote person and unmute the in-person mic.